Philadelphia Visitors Center

 Independence National Historical Park

 Chestnut St. between 5th & 6th Sts., Philadelphia, 215-965-2305.
-Visitor Center: open daily 8:30-6.
-For info on park buildings, hours and free interpretive programs with park rangers, call the Visitor Center, 215-965-2305, visit National Park website or Independence Visitor Center online.
+Visitor Center: open daily 8:30-6, extended summer and holiday hours.
+For info on park buildings, hours and interpretive programs with park rangers, view or download online at National Park website or Independence Visitor Center.
 The Park is home to Independence Hall, the Liberty Bell and another dozen sites of historic importance, such as Carpenters' Hall, Old City Hall, Congress Hall and Franklin Court.
-The Historic Philadelphia Gazette, available at Visitor Centers and online describes walking tours, plays and other daily events in the historical area.
-Learn about Ben Franklin and printing at Franklin Court.
+The monthly Historic Philadelphia Gazette, available at Visitor Centers and online describes walking tours, plays and other daily events in the historical area.
+Learn about Ben Franklin's life as a private citizen and stateman at Franklin Court (Market & Chestnut Sts. between 3rd & 4th Sts.).
 Horse drawn carriage rides.

 Independence Hall Tours.
 Obtain free, timed tickets at the Independence Visitor Center at 6th & Market Sts.
 Tickets are given out beginning at 8:30am.
 Allow about 30 min. to go through security at 5th & Chestnut Sts.
 Tickets may be reserved up to one year in advance at 877-444-6777 (10am-10pm) or online for $1.50 per ticket.
 Tickets are not required for the Liberty Bell.